CrunchyData/postgres-operator/docs/content/architecture/high-availability/multi-cluster-kubernetes.md

-As the architecture diagram above shows, the main difference is that there is no primary instance: one PostgreSQL instance is reading in the database changes from the S3 repository, while the other replicas are replicas of that instance.
+As the architecture diagram above shows, the main difference is that there is no primary instance: one PostgreSQL instance is reading in the database changes from the S3 or GCS repository, while the other replicas are replicas of that instance.
 This is known as [cascading replication](https://www.postgresql.org/docs/current/warm-standby.html#CASCADING-REPLICATION). replicas are cascading replicas, i.e. replicas replicating from a database server that itself is replicating from another database server.